 Chulia Mansion – a reasonably priced hotel in one of the best areas to stay in Penang.

 Areca Hotel Penang – a great hotel in a very central area of George Town in the Penang Island.

 Eastern & Oriental Hotel – one of the most luxurious hotels in Penang, located in George Town.

 If you are flying to Penang, you can find the International Airport of Penang (IPA) situated on the south of the island.
-You can compare flight prices to Penang on our flight comparison tool or using Jetradar.
+You can find the cheapest flights to Penang on Jetradar.